VoirCestCroire/KeyVault/README.md

-Made for myself, for safety reason, only in command line
+Made for myself, for security reason, only in command line

 This password manager can :
 - Add, edit and delete credentials